bockp/Edge-Detection-project/edge.md

 # Introduction

 Image processing is one of the most important fields in the domain of computer vision [^BOV2009].
-Indeed, nearly every branch of science has a subdiscipline dedicated to retrieving information from the world, almost always through the use of recording devices storing that information in the form of discrete images or videos.
-For a computer to make sense of these images, it needs to be able to interprete them, understand them.
+Most scientific domais use information extracted from images in one way or another.
+For a computer to make sense of these images, and be able to extract meaningful data from them, it needs to be able to interprete and understand them.
 That is where Image Processing comes in, allowing a computer to process an image and detect its major features, and to perform higher-level vision tasks like face recognition.
 In our project, we will examine one specific field of image processing, called edge detection.